Causes of Work Related Stress

 We call this approach the Thriving at Work stress management training programme.

 If you would like some help implementing the HSE Management Standards in your business then TranceForm Psychology Business Services can help.

 We offer multi-disciplinary expert help through our core delivery team, including expertise in:

-- NEBOSH NGC Level 3 Health & Safety certification
+- NEBOSH NGC Level 3 Occupational Health & Safety certification (Paul)

 - PhD.
-Level counseling psychology certification - Dr. Somal plays a central role in programme development
+Level counselling psychology certification – Dr. Somal plays a central role in programme development